shermanlo77/oxwasp_phd/README.md

 Requires *Maven* as well as *Java Runtime Environment* and *Java Development Kit*.
 For the use of a *Nvidia* GPU, requires *CUDA Development Kit* which should include a *nvcc* compiler.

 Follow the instructions in the <a href="https://github.com/shermanlo77/modefilter">`modefilter` repository</a> for compiling the code into `.jar` files.
-On startup, *MATLAB* read and recognise these `.jar` files using the directory specified in `javaclasspath.txt`.
+On startup, *MATLAB* read and recognise these `.jar` files using the file paths specified in `javaclasspath.txt`.

 The wrapper code are `inference/EmpiricalNullFilter.m` and `inference/EmpiricalNullFilterGpu.m`.